Covid community cases hit triple figures

 Ninety-four of the cases are in Auckland - the centre of the current Delta outbreak - and eight in Waikato.
 Thirty of the cases are household contacts.

-Forty-six people are in hospital - the highest number in the outbreak to date - and one case is in a Waikato hospital.
+Forty-six people are in hospital - the highest number to date - and one case is in a Waikato hospital.
 Seven are in ICU or a high dependency unit.

 Deputy Prime Minister Grant Robertson said the ups and downs of daily cases can be an "emotional rollercoaster" and the Government does expect cases to continue to rise.